SarahFrench/ExamPrep/chapter-3/obj-3-2-validating-input-with-javascript/README.md

  }
  ```

+There are tons of ways for cross site scripting to occur, often exploiting HTML5 features: http://html5sec.org/, e.g. having some JS run on an onfocus event listener (inline atrr) and adding an autofocus attr to the same tag.

 There's a function `eval` which takes in a string and evaluates it as javascript. e.g.
 ```js
 eval("let myFunction = function (a){ return a*2}; myFunction(100);");